 For shirts, I use my clothes folder and then fold in half lengthwise again (so if you are looking at your shirt, it would just be half the length).
 Depending on the width and depth of your drawers, you may have to fold them an additional time.
 For pants, I fold them one leg over the other.
 I then fold them in half lengthwise (bottom hem to waist) and then fold in half again.

-This is my daughter’s draw of pants.
+This is my daughter’s drawer of pants.
 Notice that you are able to see all the pants and that they stand up.
 Even if you pull out a pair of pants, the other pants will stay where they are.
 I was concerned that if she pulled out one pair of pants, some of the other pairs will come out with them and make a mess.
 I told her that when she takes her clothes out she needs to be gentle and it hasn’t been an issue.

 This is what I have found works for our hanging clothes.
-First start with organizing by type of clothing – shirt, pant, dress, sweater, etc. I personally start with the shortest article of clothing and move to the longest as I feel this is the best way for me to see everything.
+First start with organizing by the type of clothing – shirt, pant, dress, sweater, etc. I personally start with the shortest article of clothing and move to the longest as I feel this is the best way for me to see everything.
 For example, this is the order of clothes I have in my half of the closet:

 - short sleeve tops